Infineon/mtb-example-psoc4-msclp-lls/README.md

       <img src="images/tuner-acquire-signal.png" width="800"/>

-      Ensure that the SNR is above **20:1**
+      Ensure the SNR is above **20:1**

 ## Tuning procedure

-<details><summary><b>Create a custom BSP for your board</b></summary>
+<details><summary><b> Create a custom BSP for your board </b></summary>

-1. Create a custom BSP for your board with any device by following the steps given in [ModusToolbox&trade; BSP Assistant user guide](https://www.infineon.com/ModusToolboxBSPAssistant).
+1. Create a custom BSP for your board for any device by following the steps given in [ModusToolbox&trade; BSP Assistant user guide](https://www.infineon.com/ModusToolboxBSPAssistant).
 This code example is created for the CY8C4046LQI-T452 device

 2. Open the *design.modus* file from the *{Application root directory}/bsps/TARGET_APP_\<BSP-NAME>/config/* folder obtained in the previous step and enable CAPSENSE&trade; to get the *design.cycapsense* file.
-CAPSENSE&trade; configuration can be started from scratch as follows:
+CAPSENSE&trade; configuration can then be started from scratch, as explained below

 </details>